C0PEP0D/otto/paper/paper.md

 # Summary

-`OTTO` (short for Odor-based Target Tracking Optimization) is a Python package to visualize, evaluate and learn strategies for odor-based searches.
+`OTTO` (short for Odor-based Target Tracking Optimization) is a Python package to learn, evaluate and visualize strategies for odor-based searches.

 `OTTO` provides: